bioinformatics-core-shared-training/cruk-summer-school-2018/index.md

 # Day 0 (July 22nd )
 18:00 - ..
-Informal get-together at The Grain and Hop Store (close to accomodation Downing College) Join us for a drink and dinner (self-paying), and to meet your colleagues for the next few days http://www.grainandhopstore-cambridge.co.uk/
+Informal get-together at The Grain and Hop Store (close to accommodation in Downing College) Join us for a drink and dinner (self-paying), and to meet your colleagues for the next few days http://www.grainandhopstore-cambridge.co.uk/

 # Materials
+Note Training Room in Craik-Marshall building (1st Floor) will be open from 9am.
 # Day 1 (July 23rd)

 - 09:30 [Course Introduction](Introduction/Session1-intro.html)